Deepak-Kumar-784/Data-Analytics-Project/README.md

 ### Performance Troubleshooting

-- Use `EXPLAIN PLAN` or SQL Server Query Analyzer to review execution plans
+- In SSMS, use Estimated/Actual Execution Plans to review query performance
+- Use `SET STATISTICS IO, TIME ON` to measure I/O and timing
 - Avoid SELECT \* when possible; specify required columns
 - Use NOLOCK hints for read-only queries to reduce locks